LLNL/variorum/src/docs/sphinx/VariorumAPI.rst

 individual GPU power as well as total GPU power per socket with a cross-architectural build, similar to Variorum's ``variorum_get_node_power()`` API.

+Querying Power Domains:

+The API for querying power domains allows users to query Variorum to obtain information about domains that can be measured and controlled on a certain architecture.
+It also includes information on the units of measurement and control, as well as information on the minimum and maximum values for setting the controls (control_range).
+If a certain domain is unsupported, it is marked as such.

+The query API, ``variorum_get_node_power_domain_info_json(json_t *)``, accepts
+a JSON object by reference and  includes the following vendor-neutral keys:

+* hostname (string value)
+* timestamp (integer value)
+* measurement (comma-separated string value)
+* control (comma-separated string value)
+* unsupported (comma-separated string value)
+* measurement_units (comma-separated string value)
+* control_units (comma-separated string value)
+* control_range (comma-separated string value)

 ***************************
  Best Effort Power Capping